ForceExamples/dart-force-hello-auth/README.md

 Send a counter to the server and distribute it to all clients, they will print the message in the console.

+Look at the screenshot how you can test it in the browser!
 ![screenie!](https://raw.github.com/jorishermans/dart-force-hello-auth/master/screenshots/example.png)